opportunities

 This style emphasizes close collaboration between mentor and mentee, working side-by-side on real projects, thinking through problems together, and learning by doing.
 It allows for deep intellectual exchange, personalized guidance, and long-term professional development.

 Of course, this approach has its trade-offs.
 On the pro side, it fosters meaningful collaboration, accelerates skill acquisition, and builds lasting scholarly relationships.
-On the con side, it limits the number of students I can closely mentor at any given time.
+On the con side, it limits the number of students I can closely work with at any given time.

 I prioritize quality over quantity in mentorship.
 If you are looking for a highly engaged, hands-on advisor who will treat your success as a shared project, this mentoring style may be a good fit for you.